 - Place tomatoes in the boiling water.
 Boil the tomatoes when the skin of the tomatoes break, usually 5-10 minutes.

-- Add salt and stir.
-Ready to serve.
+- Add salt to taste and ready to serve.

 NOTE: This dish is best with Spicy Chipotle Chicken Wings.